laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ### Decision

-Apparent from the paragraph sizing between the pros and cons, I opted to refactor my `terraform` declarations into a module and reference this module in the environments I wanted to create.
+I opted to refactor my `terraform` declarations into a module and reference this module in the environments I wanted to create.
+Using modules seemed to provide the best learning experience for myself while also solving both my immediate problem and the future problems I'll have while developing technoblather further.

 ## Multi-account or single-account?

-When evaluating whether to use a multi-account or single-account set up, some key heuristics presented themselves:
+Likewise, while evaluating whether to use a multi-account or single-account set up, some key points of comparisons emerged:
 * Security
-* Resource isolation
 * Billing
 * Developer experience

 ### Security

-### Resource isolation
+Having components operating in separate accounts nigh guarantees that an unwitting `iam` change won't have the side effect of exposing resources that ought not be exposed.
+Similarly, applying distinct security controls can be simplified by using multiple accounts.
+Further, an administrator can set up [service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) to create guard rails for child accounts in an [AWS Organizations](https://aws.amazon.com/organizations/).

+However, single-accounts can still leverage roles, groups, and users via `iam` to restrict or permit permissions to resources.

 ### Billing

+Accounts are the default catch-all "bucket" whereby costs are billed.
+Using separate accounts bypasses the common confusion around cloud spend - it's obvious that a particular environment relates to a particular cloud spend.
+A single account can emulate this behaviour with a consistent tagging scheme (e.g. `project => technoblather`) _but_ that requires maintenance and vigilance.

 ### Developer experience

-### Multi-account

-#### Pros
-* Security
-* Resource isolation (changes guaranteed won't affect another environment accidentally)
-* Billing
-#### Cons
-* High-overhead (even with AWS Organizations) to manage multiple accounts (e.g. `technoblather+staginguser@exmaple.com`)
-* Slow feedback loop (signing in and out to visualize changes and tinker)

-### Single-account

-#### Pros
-#### Cons
+Multi-account setups have a high level of overhead, even after leveraging something like [AWS Organizations](https://aws.amazon.com/organizations/).
+Particularly as a solo-dev working on a hobby project, having to manage multiple fake emails (`technoblather+staging@example.com`, ...) since AWS accounts necessarily must have a unique email wasn't ideal.
+Moreover, having to swap between accounts to debug or explore was unnecessary friction, particularly since I use two-factor authentication for anything that has a credit card associated with it.

+Single-account thus won out here - you sign into the account and that's all there is to it.
+Swapping between IAM roles in a single account is seamless in comparison.

 ### Decision

-I concede that multi-account is a best practice when real value is on the line (e.g., running a business): it is more secure, resources are strongly isolated, and accidental cross-cutting changes are impossible.
+I concede that multi-account is a best practice when real value is on the line (e.g., running a business): it is more secure, it scales better across humans and teams, resources are strongly isolated, and accidental cross-cutting changes are impossible.
 However, for the scope of my project (and my sanity as a solo dev), I valued the ergonomics and tighter feedback loop of using a single-account setup.
-A more comprehensive overview is [provided by AWS](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html) if you're curious.
+A more comprehensive overview of multi-account setups is [provided by AWS](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html) if you're curious.

-# A walkthrough of the implementation
+# A brief overview of the end result

-=> basically a `tree` and an explanation with a link to the repo for specifics
+Prior to refactoring, my `terraform` declarations all lived in a single folder.
+Modularizing the `terraform` declarations allowed me to split up my environments into separate folders.
+Full details can be found in [technoblather's github repository](https://github.com/laaksomavrick/devblog).

 ```
 terraform